St. John the Apostle’s Ministries, Organizations & Activities

 Giving Tree: During Advent, a Giving Tree is set-up in the sanctuary.
 Parishioners bring gifts, which are sorted and delivered to needy families and charitable groups.

-Meal for St. Joseph’s, Elizabeth: On the fifth Saturday of each month, a large group of volunteers prepare and take food to St. Joseph’s in Elizabeth where they serve a hearty meal to more than two hundred homeless people from the area.
-Maria Chaillet is in charge of this ministry.
+Meal for St. Joseph’s, Elizabeth: On the fifth Saturday of each month, a large group of volunteers prepare and take food to St. Joseph’s in Elizabeth where they serve a hearty meal to more than two hundred homeless.

-Sandwich Program for St. Patrick’s Pro-Cathedral in Newark: Every Tuesday, a small group of volunteers meet and make thirty loaves of sandwiches which are taken to Newark, where they are distributed to lines of people who come in need of food.
-Helen Donahue coordinates.
+Sandwich Program for St. John’s in Newark: Every Tuesday, a small group of volunteers meet and make thirty loaves of sandwiches which are taken to Newark, where they are distributed to lines of people who come in need of food.

 The Alumni association serves current students, past graduates, faculty, staff, parents and friends of St. John the Apostle School.
 Our goals include keeping in touch with one another as well as updating alumni with the latest activities, challenges and goals of St. John the Apostle School.
 We hope to assist past graduates renew friendships, offer networking opportunities with one another and aid students through scholarships and enrichment programs.
 We meet several times a year and information and meeting dates can be found by clicking on the Alumni Link on the School Website see: http://www.sjanj.org/sjac/ALUMNI/